School Profile Information

 Year 12 – 96%

-- Chisholm Catholic College ranked 34th in the top 50 performing schools in Western Australia with the highest median ATAR.
+- Chisholm ranked 43th from the first 50 schools with highest median ATAR

-- in 2017 491 students completed a Certificate II or Certificate III
+- 156 students completed one or more Vocational Education and Training (VET) Certificate II or Certificate III

 - 6 ATAR courses with highest performing students in the state

-- 30 Certificates of distinction ‐ awarded by SCSA to each eligible student who, in Years 11 and 12, achieves 190–200 points. (points are accrued from A and B grades and VET equivalents)
+- 22 CERTIFICATES OF DISTINCTION – awarded to each eligible student who, in Years 11 and 12, achieves 190–200 points. (points are accrued from A and B grades and VET equivalents)

-- 51 Certificates of Merit ‐ awarded by SCSA to each eligible student who, Years 11 and 12, achieves 150–189 points. (points are accrued from A and B grades and VET equivalents)
+- 51 CERTIFICATES OF MERIT – awarded to each eligible student who, in Years 11 and 12, achieves 150–189 points. (points are accrued from A and B grades and VET equivalents)

 Post School Destinations: